kingdave4/aws-weather-api/README.md

 ### Weather Dashboard :
-Uses a Python script to fetch weather data from the OpenWeatherMap API for specific cities mentioned in the list and saves the data in an AWS S3 bucket.
+Uses a python script to fetch weather data from the OpenWeatherMap API for specific cities mentioned in the list and saves the data in an AWS S3 bucket.
 Let's dive in!

 ### Prerequisites for the project